Arijitbera213/FastAPi/README.md

 minPrice	The minimum value for the tradeDetails.price field. start	The minimum date for the tradeDateTime field. tradeType	The tradeDetails.buySellIndicator is a BUY or SELL
+## Advanced filtering
+The users would now like the ability to filter trades.
+Your endpoint for fetching a list of trades will need to support filtering using the following optional query parameters:

+Parameter	Description
+assetClass	Asset class of the trade. end	The maximum date for the tradeDateTime field. maxPrice	The maximum value for the tradeDetails.price field. minPrice	The minimum value for the tradeDetails.price field. start	The minimum date for the tradeDateTime field. tradeType	The tradeDetails.buySellIndicator is a BUY or SELL All maximum and minimum fields are inclusive (e.g. minPrice=2&maxPrice=10 will return 2 <= tradeDetails.price <= 10).

+## Implement support for pagination on the list of trades.

 ## Create the SQLAlchemy parts¶
 Let's refer to the file sql_app/database.py.